-The Group purchases significant amounts of goods from foreign suppliers, located primarily in China, at prices denominated in foreign currencies, particularly in CNY and USD.
-As at 31 December 2016, trade payables in USD represented 26% of the total trade payables and trade payables in CNY represented 59% of total trade payables (as at 31 December 2015 - payables in USD represented 23% of that balance and payables in CNY represented 54% of that balance).
+The Company purchases significant amounts of goods from foreign suppliers, located primarily in China, at prices denominated in foreign currencies, particularly in USD.
+As at 31 December 2016, trade payables in USD represented 54% of the total trade payables (49% as at 31 December 2015).

-The Group may use PLN, EUR and USD denominated credit facilities available under executed credit facility agreements.
-As at 31 December 2016 and 31 December 2015, the Group has no loan liabilities denominated in foreign currencies.
+The Company may use EUR and USD denominated credit facilities available under executed credit facility agreements.
+As at 31 December 2016 and 31 December 2015, the Company had no loan liabilities denominated in foreign currencies.